smchowdh/ConcurrentKeyValueStore/README.md

 ## Design Details
 ### Data processing
 The implementation stores the key value store in a Hash map structure where indexes in a hash array are obtained through the key's string (see **getHashKey()**).
 The size of the hash array can be defined by the constructor's input parameter, **hashArraySize**.
-When collisions (hashKeys are the same) occur, the location in **hashArraySize** will store the data in a Linked List (named **CollisionList**).
+When collisions (hashKeys are the same) occur, the location in the **hashArray** will store the data in a Linked List (named **CollisionList**).

 ### Data locking
 In order to allow multiple threads to work efficiently on the store without triggering race conditions, when a key is sent to **get()** or **put()** the relevant lock is put in place denoted by the hash key.
 This is to allow simultaneous updates to the hash array to maximize concurrency usage.
 This level of concurrent threads working on the store can be specified by the **hashArraySize**.
 In general, larger **hashArraySize** means more threads can manipulate data in the store at the same time however more space is needed to store the reference to the **CollisionList** and to the new locks.